MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/create-groups/Plan-for-groups-governance.md

 - [Google Federation  ](https://docs.microsoft.com/azure/active-directory/b2b/google-federation)

 ### <a name="group-policies--information-protection"></a>Group policies & information protection
-Office 365 groups is built on the advanced security and compliance capabilities of Office 365 and supports classifications, auditing and reporting, compliance content search, e-discovery, Legal Hold, and retention policies.
+Office 365 groups is built on the advanced security and compliance capabilities of Microsoft 365 and supports classifications, auditing and reporting, compliance content search, e-discovery, Legal Hold, and retention policies.
 >[!Tip]
 >- Configure classification, usage guidelines, and labels aligned with your organization's needs.
 >- Retention policies can be defined independently of labels.